-One of our top pics as far as a keyboard that can emulate and feel like a real piano.
+One of our top picks as far as a keyboard that can emulate and feel like a real piano.
 This Yamaha has “weighted” keys, so the keys are not only “touch sensitive” but also have the actual feel of pressing down a note on a piano.
-This keyboard is not only great for beginners to start off on, but is the next level for students looking for a more genuine piano feel, while note having to invest lots of money.
+This keyboard is not only great for beginners to start off on, but is the next level for students looking for a more genuine piano feel, and it won’t require you to invest tons of money.

 Tips for Getting The Most Out Of Your Child’s Lessons

 *THE STUDENT TEACHER – While getting your child to practice can often times seem like a chore, one way that can bring some fun to it is a bit of pretend/play.
 Try having your child pretend to be the “music teacher”.
-Have them try and show you how to play one of their songs, having them take pride in what they’ve learned and show to you is a great way to encourage playing at home.
+Have them try and show you how to play one of their songs, having them take pride in what they’ve learned and shown to you is a great way to encourage playing at home.

 *REWARDS – Often times having a reward when children play/practice can work in order to establish a practicing/playing routine at home.
-We often encourage a reward when a child completes our 30day practice challenge.
-Often in cases the challenge turns into a daily habit and students start to play everyday even after the challenge is up.
+We often encourage a reward when a child completes our 30-day practice challenge.
+Many times, the challenge turns into a daily habit and students start to play every day even after the challenge is up.

 LISTEN to piano music!
 Playing piano music at home is so very important and an easy way to inspire and open up your child’s ears to piano music.
 Whether it’s the jazz stylings of Duke Ellington or Thelonius Monk, classical works by Bach and Mozart, classic pop/rock songs by Billy Joel or Bruce Hornsby, music from Hamilton, or even watching Youtube videos of young children playing “Twinkle Twinkle”, listening to music at home is a great way to help support lessons.
 Also, taking the time to go and see/hear live concerts is another great way to inspire.